Methadone Side Effects, Usage, Detox & Withdrawal Symptoms

 Are There Any Dangers Associated With Methadone And Pregnancy?

 However, there are certain medication-assisted treatment (MAT) programs that can be used to safely administer Methadone during pregnancy by medically supervised professionals.
-But, pregnant women should seek advice from their doctor before starting any MAT program, as there are increased risks associated with birth defects, premature labor, and other complications.
+However, pregnant women should seek advice from their doctor before starting any MAT program, as there are increased risks associated with birth defects, premature labor, and other complications.

 Is Liquid Methadone Different Than Pill Form?